NOW

 going to handle the management side of the band which included finance,

-bookings, production of an LP (record.)
+bookings, and production of an LP vinyl record.

 was very unique in the way that he could emulate any style and any drummer.